aws-samples/emr-on-eks-benchmark/README.md

 ## Set up test environment

-The script creates a new EKS cluster, enables EMR on EKS and builds a private ECR for the spark-benchmark utility docker image.
+The script creates a new EKS cluster, enables EMR on EKS and builds a private ECR for the eks-spark-benchmark utility docker image.
 Change the region if needed.
 ```bash
 export EKSCLUSTER_NAME=eks-nvme
 export AWS_REGION=us-east-1